School of Discipleship

 In addition to gathering weekly for Sunday worship, we encourage all in our church family to participate in our Wednesday evening School of Discipleship offerings throughout the ministry year.

-Wednesdays this Winter
+Wednesdays this Year

 January 7 | Film screening of "Heading Home" with Roberta Ahmanson, Jody Hassett, Kieran Dodds, and Street Hymns